QianNangong/VC6Ultimate/README.md

 * Real multicursor editing
 * Improved UX and UI, including DarkSkin Theme
 * Free (as in free beer)
-* Every change has a toggle
+* Every feature/change has a toggle

-It also perfectly integrates with Whole Tomato's [Visual Assist X](https://www.wholetomato.com).
+* Perfectly integrates with Whole Tomato's [Visual Assist X](https://www.wholetomato.com).

-See [VC6 Ultimate's homepage](http://vc6.ultim.pw) for a whole lot of VC6 Ultimate eye candy.
+* More at [VC6 Ultimate's homepage](http://vc6.ultim.pw) and below.

-## Installation
+## Getting Started

-* Execute "create_shortcuts.js".
+1. Execute "create_shortcuts.js".
 It will create two shortcuts to launch VC6 Ultimate, one with the VC7.1 compiler and one with the VC6 Compiler.
-* If you want to enable Visual Assist X, open a cmd with administrator rights.
+2. If you want to enable Visual Assist X, open a cmd with administrator rights.
 Go in "VisualUltimate/AddIns/Visual Assist X" and execute "regsvr32 VAssist.dll".
 Visual Assist X is shipped with VC6 Ultimate but obviously without a purchased license.
 Please note that VC6 Ultimate is only compatible with this exact version of Visual Assist X.

 ## Features List

 Each feature can be enabled or disabled.
-Only take what you like, but be aware we cannot check every combination.
+Only take what you like, but be aware we can not check every combination.

 It's an internal spare time project so don't expect everything to work in every setup, but feel free to [reach out](mailto:vc6@ultim.pw) or report any issue you may encounter.